Microplastics Fingerprinting

 This project is supported by the NSERC Alliance Grant competition on plastics science for a cleaner future.
 The project will contribute to Canada’s Plastics Science Agenda (CaPSA).

-To receive regular updates about the project, please sign up for our newsletterdelivered to your inbox every other month.
+To receive regular updates about the project, please sign up for our newsletterdelivered to your inbox every third month.

 News

-Sigrid Peldszus is a Research Professor in the Department of Civil and Environmental Engineering at the University of Waterloo.
-She has been working at the Natural Sciences and Engineering Research Council (NSERC) Industrial Research Chair in Water Treatment for more than 30 years.
+Until his retirement on September 1, 2024, Peter M. Huck was a Professor in the Department of Civil and Environmental Engineering at the University of Waterloo and was the Natural Sciences and Engineering Research Council (NSERC) Industrial Research Chair in Water Treatment for 31 years, until the completion of the Chair in December, 2023.
+He plans to continue select research activities post retirement.